 Karate can also be described as a martial art, or fighting method, involving a variety of techniques, including blocks, strikes, evasions, throws, and joint manipulations.
 Karate practice is divided into three aspects: kihon (basics), kata (forms), and kumite (sparring).

 The word karate is a combination of two Japanese characters: kara 空, meaning empty, and te 手, meaning hand; thus, karate 空手 means “empty hand.”
 Adding the suffix “-do” 道 (pronounced “doe”), meaning “way,” i.e., karate-do 空手道, implies karate as a total way of life that goes well beyond the self-defense applications.
 In traditional karate-do, we always keep in mind that the true opponent is oneself.

-Shotokan founder Gichin Funakoshi has said that “mind and technique become one in true karate.”
+Shotokan founder Gichin Funakoshi said that “mind and technique are to become one in true karate.”
 We strive to make our physical techniques pure expressions of our mind’s intention, and to improve our mind’s focus by understanding the essence of the physical techniques.
 By polishing our karate practice we are polishing our own spirit or our own mentality.
-For example, eliminating weak and indecisive movements in our karate helps to eliminate weakness and indecision in our minds–and vice versa.
+For example, eliminating weak and indecisive movements in our karate helps to eliminate weakness and indecision in our minds—and vice versa.

 It is in this sense that karate becomes a way of life, as we try to become very strong but happy and peaceful people.
 As Tsutomu Ohshima, founder of Shotokan Karate of America, has put it, “We must be strong enough to express our true minds to any opponent, anytime, in any circumstance.
 We must be calm enough to express ourselves humbly.”

 One of the unique features of SKA karate training is what we call Special Training—a series of intensive practices during which we try our best to “face ourselves” and polish our mentality or spirit.